gofore/angular-basic-training/reactive-programming-with-angular2/README.md

 # Solution: Observables
 - Generalization of promises for streams
 - A way for representing __asynchronous event streams__
-  - e.g. mouse clicks, HTTP requests, WebSocket streams
+  - e.g. mouse clicks, WebSocket streams
+- Can also be used for single events e.g. HTTP requests
 ---

 # RxJS